-- (a) Under Step 3 a bank is required to complete a column added to the Table DF-11 disclosure template to show the source of every input. - (b) For example, the definition of capital disclosure template includes the line 'goodwill net of related deferred tax liability'.
-Next to the disclosure of this item in the disclosure template under Table DF-11, a bank should put 'a - c' to show that row 8 of the template has been calculated as the difference between component 'a' of the balance sheet under the regulatory scope of consolidation, illustrated in step 2, and component 'c'.
+- (a) Under Step 3 a bank is required to complete a column added to the Table DF-11 disclosure template to show the source of every input. - (b) For example, if the composition of capital disclosure template includes the line 'goodwill net of related deferred tax liability', then next to this item ,a bank should put 'a - c' to show that row 8 of the template has been calculated as the difference between component 'a' of the balance sheet under the regulatory scope of consolidation, illustrated in step 2, and component 'c'.